lasmedina/springer-challenge/README.md

 ### Methodology

-#### Evaluation metric
+#### Evaluation Metric

 The percentage of observations classified as 'true' is about 1% of the total.
-This makes the data set very unbalanced wrt the target, thus macro-F1 score the natural choice to evaluate the models (as it will give equal 'weight' to both classes, regardless of their size).
+This makes the data set very unbalanced wrt the target, thus macro-F1 score is the natural choice to evaluate the models (as it will give equal 'weight' to both classes, regardless of their size).

 #### Model Search